OpenCUNY/DGSC_HESK/README.md

 Current DGSC Hesk install on server: `/home/opencuny/public_html/dgsc/forms/`

 ## Language
-The folder `dgsc` in `language` enables one to change the displayed text Hesk uses in generating pages.
+The folder `dgsc` in `language` enables one to change the text Hesk uses in generating pages.
 An obvious example is replacing 'ticket' with 'form' everywhere.
 To effect changes, open `text.php` and replace any string *on the right hand side* of the definitions as desired, then replace file on cPanel in the corresponding directory.

 Additional instructions: https://www.hesk.com/knowledgebase/?article=34